jtakeshi/jtakeshi.github.io/_pages/teaching.md

 challenge students to show a much more thorough understanding of cryptography than assignments only testing arithmetic.
 Questions I have added include:
 * Societal questions (e.g., "What are some risks from government-mandated key escrow?")
 * Proof-like questions to help students more deeply understand cryptographic protocols (e.g..
-"Show that both parties must derive the same keyin Diffie-Hellman key exchange")
+"Show that both parties must derive the same key in Diffie-Hellman key exchange")
 * Comparative questions (e.g., "What is an advantage of elliptic-curve cryptography, compared to other cryptosystems we have studied?" or "What is an actual or potential weakness of elliptic-curve cryptography?")
 * Experimental questions (e.g., an extra-credit question asking students to implement and compare the runtime of the regular/binary Euclidean algorithms)

-I also now have the last question of every assignment require students to develop their own question and solution that could have appeared on the assignment.
-This allows students a chance to show how they have deeply learned the material (as this requires more than just swapping values in existing problems}.
+I also now have the last question of every assignment require students to develop their own problem and solution that could have appeared on the assignment.
+This allows students a chance to show how they have deeply learned the material (as the prompt requires more than just swapping values in existing problems).
 It also gives myself and other instructors for CS 463/563 some inspiration for new problems in the future.
 I am happy to report that a significant number of student responses to this part of the assignment are not just computational, but show deep critical thinking about the topics, both on mathematical and social levels.